 Ward E Councilman James Solomon, who recently sponsored a city council resolution urging for the passage of the LSPPA, and Councilman-at-Large Rolando Lavarro, also addressed the crowd.

-New Jersey NAACP Armed Forces and Veterans Affairs Chair Keith Bodden noted that the Pesins have worked with the NAACP for years to protect the park.
+Morris County NAACP Acting Chair of Environmental and Climate Justice Keith Bodden noted that the Pesins have worked with the NAACP for years to protect the park.

 He and other local Black leaders, including Jersey City NAACP PAC Chair Chris Gadsden and activist Frank “Educational” Gilmore, spoke in favor of Pesin’s cause.